Nice One Cyril: Chart performance

 The song was released in 1973 before Tottenham reached the League Cup Final.
 It entered the UK Singles Chart at No. 43 on 24 February 1973.
 It peaked at No. 14 a month later after Tottenham won the League Cup 1–0 against Norwich on 3 March 1973.

 Popular culture

 Due to the popularity of the TV slogan and the song, "Nice one Cyril" became a popular catchphrase in the 1970s used to praise someone.
 In Cockney rhyming slang it was adopted to mean "squirrel", and it was the title of the autobiography of Cyril Fletcher.
 The phrase continued to be used in later decades, but limited to those named Cyril or similar; the refrain of the song "Nice one Cyril, nice one son" was used as a tribute to another footballer Cyrille Regis in 2018.

-The "Nice one Cyril" chant used by Tottenham fans for Cyril Knowles is also used for another Tottenham player Son Heung-min, reworded as "Nice one, Sonny, nice one Son / Nice one, Sonny, let’s have another one."
+The "Nice one Cyril" chant used by Tottenham fans for Cyril Knowles was also used for another Tottenham player Son Heung-min, reworded as "Nice one, Sonny, nice one Son / Nice one, Sonny, let’s have another one."